Rokiis1/roadmap/SDLC/testing_the_sofware_development_lifecycle.md

 <details>
     <summary>Overview:</summary>

-1. **Requirement Analysis:** Tounderstand and analyze the requirements from a testing perspective by reviewing requirements documents, identifying testable requirements, and pinpointing any ambiguities or inconsistencies in the requirements, resulting in the creation of a requirement traceability matrix (RTM) and a list of testable requirements.

 2. **Test Planning:** To define the scope, approach, resources, and schedule for testing activities by developing the test plan document, identifying test objectives and criteria, estimating test effort and resources, defining test environment requirements, and identifying risks and mitigation plans, resulting in the creation of the test plan document, test effort estimation, and risk management plan.

 3. **Test Design:** To design test cases and test scripts based on the requirements by creating detailed test cases, developing test data, identifying test scenarios, and reviewing and baselining test cases, resulting in the creation of test cases, test scripts, test data, and test scenarios.